celonis/homcc/README.md

     Default compression algorithm: {lzo, lzma}
-    Profile to specify the schroot environment for remote compilations Docker container that should be used on the server for remote compilations Default total timeout value to wait for a remote compilation request in seconds Default timeout value to wait for establishing a connection to a remote compilation server Maximal amount of remote compilation servers that are requested from for a single compilation Detail level for log messages: {DEBUG, INFO, WARNING, ERROR, CRITICAL}
+    Profile to specify the schroot environment for remote compilations Docker container that should be used on the server for remote compilations Total timeout value to wait for a remote compilation request in seconds Timeout value to wait for establishing a connection to a remote compilation server Maximal amount of remote compilation servers that are requested from for a single compilation Detail level for log messages: {DEBUG, INFO, WARNING, ERROR, CRITICAL}
     Enable verbosity mode which implies detailed and colored logging